Today is exactly the day to the year that we first viewed our new home!

-I totally admit that it’s a room that we never use and when we recently had family visit I realised that we hadn’t even hung a mirror!
+I totally admit that it’s a room that we never use and, when we recently had our family visit, I realised that we hadn’t even hung a mirror!
 Ups.

 We obviously couldn’t leave our guests mirrorless so have now added a few things like our new round mirror and lighting as well as some art but it’s still not exactly an inviting space.

-We’re planning a complete overhaul of this room (you can see our guest bathroom mood board here) but annoyingly we need to replace the window before any serious work can start.
+We’re planning a complete overhaul of this room but annoyingly we need to replace the window before any serious work can start.

-Our office is definitely the most furnished and art-filled room in our home.
+Our study is definitely the most furnished and art-filled room in our home.